What is the main source of law authorising this entity form?

 Which are the typical annual maintenance costs of maintaining the existence and legal good standing of such an entity (excluding legal fees)?

-The company must maintain its business address and have members of corporate bodies.
+The company must maintain its business address and have members of its corporate bodies.
 The shareholders must hold their annual general meeting each year (or adopt a resolution in writing).
 In addition, annual accounts must be prepared and adopted each year and the applicable tax filings must be made.

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).

-Specific rules and provisions are deemed applicable.
+Various specific rules and provisions are deemed applicable.

 Summary of any specific matters, e.g. recent or prospective major legal developments